WilliamWuuu/WilliamWuuu.github.io/content/authors/admin/_index.md

 ## About Me

-I'm currently a sophomore at [Harbin Institute of Technology, Shenzhen](https://www.hitsz.edu.cn/) working with [Xiucheng Li](https://xiucheng.org/).
+I'm currently a junior at [Harbin Institute of Technology, Shenzhen](https://www.hitsz.edu.cn/) working with [Xiucheng Li](https://xiucheng.org/).
 I work on machine learning algorithms, in particular generative modeling, as well connections to mathematics and science ("AI for science").